freetonik/Quantum-Computing-For-Software-Engineers/manuscript/book.md

 - Single-qubit errors, i.e. properties of a special operation that compensates for occasional leakage from state `1` into higher states.
 - Two-qubit tuning for gates such as `CNOT` and `CZ`.
 This is often the most complex and time-consuming part, because the process involves multiple parameters.
 - Active reset.
 One easy way to put a qubit into the ground state is to wait long enough (not long until the state decoheres completely, but long enough within the miniscule timeframe of the coherence time; recall the pulse visualization from chapter 9 — it included a 299000 nanosecond wait time at start of each qubit and coupler).
-An active reset is a special operation that "actively" changes the state to `0` on demand; this is important because it's generally much faster than waiting, so we can save a lot of time at the beginning of a job and use that saved up time to perform more operations in the circuit.
+An active reset is a special operation that "actively" changes the state to `0` on demand by first measuring the state and then applying a pulse that compensates and achieves the ground state; this is important because it's generally much faster than waiting, so we can save a lot of time at the beginning of a job and use that saved up time to perform more operations in the circuit.
 Understandably, active reset may require specific parameters to be known and calibrated for.
 - Measurement.
 There may be multiple ways to measure the state of a qubit, and each one is considered an operation with its own set of calibrated values.

 Normally, the process would also include measuring some values along the way, such as T1 (simplifying: coherence or "staying alive" time of a component).
 Once initial calibration is complete, we end up with a data structure like this: